chukmunnlee/caddy-openapi/README.md

 - *Operation* then the policy will only be applied to that operation eg. `GET/api/v1/customer` `x-policy` attribute nested deeper into the

 The 'deeper' a `x-policy` field, the higher its precedence.
-Since `policy_bundle` is optional, no `x-policy` will not be processed if no bundles are loaded.
+Since `policy_bundle` is optional, no `x-policy` will be evaluated if no bundle are loaded.

 Assume the following OPA policy file
 ```